gnuradio/gr-governance/voting.md

 good judgment of the board, is provided.

-These rules have been decided by... at ...
+These rules have been decided by the GNU Radio assembly on 8-Oct-2020.